nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

 * Can set ToDo / Task Reminders, Phone Call Reminders, Birthday Reminders, Anniversary Reminders and Bills Reminders with just few clicks.
-* With Speech-to-Text, no need to type to create an Reminder.
+* With Speech-to-Text, there is no need to type to create an Reminder.
-* Customisable Repeat Intervals like repeat every few minutes, hours, day, specific week days, weeks, months, years and many more.
+* Customisable repeat intervals like repeat every few minutes, hours, day, specific week days, weeks, months, years and more.
 * Customise each reminder with image, specific ring tone or Talking Alarm tone.
 * Can set in-advance alerts for Reminders.
 * Can customise Date & Time Formats.